-During a 24-season rivalry, the Warriors have crafted a well-deserved reputation as a bogey side for perennial contenders Melbourne – particularly at the Storm’s home grounds.
+During a 25-season rivalry, the Warriors crafted a well-deserved reputation as a bogey side for perennial contenders Melbourne – particularly at the Storm’s home grounds.
 The teams have staged many dramatic clashes, none more so than the Warriors’ twin finals triumphs in the Victorian capital.
-Of the current NRL sides, the powerful Storm’s record against the Warriors is worse than against every club except regular heavyweights Canterbury, Sydney Roosters and Manly.
-But the Storm have taken total control of the rivalry over the past four years.
+But the Storm have taken total control of the rivalry over the past seven years.

 Finals: Played 2 – Warriors won 2.